chetandhembre/chetandhembre.github.io-2/source/_posts/2015-01-19-welcomeclear.markdown

 - start
 ---

 Hi, I am **Chetan**, *web developer*.
-I am starting this blog as this new year (2015) resolution.
+I am starting this blog as this year (2015) resolution.

-I would be writing mostly about development, hacking and startup.
-I will be writing minimum 1 post / 15 days.

-Hope you will learn and enjoy something from this blog.
+This is collection of answers I received from ***Sam***.
+I keep asking questions to Sam and most of time Sam answer them back.

+I am enjoying Sam's answer so much, So I thought why not to share it with you all, hope you also enjoyed Sam's answer and learned lots of stuff.

+I mostly asked questions about programming, startup and random stuff in this world to Sam.